Developmental Education Endowed Teaching Award

 - Complete the entire application process

 Faculty can apply for professional development funds or for a programmatic support project to enhance or improve teaching and learning within the Dev Ed program.
 To be eligible, faculty must be teaching developmental education courses.
-Applications are due by 11:59pm on April 1, 2018, with an anticipated award announcement of April 15.
-Award amounts can vary, but cannot exceed $3,975.
+Applications are due by 11:59 pm on March 3, 2024.
+Award amount for 2024 is $4,100.

 Professional growth can include, but is not limited to, attendance at local, regional or national conferences, symposiums, colloquiums, or workshops.
 Endowment criteria require that professional growth events must have clear alignment to classroom instruction/practice, student success strategies, and/or the field of developmental education.
 As a deliverable, award recipients will share best practices and instructional/support strategies with department colleagues, the Foundations Action Team and the selection committee.